SamhitaK10/fetal-echo-quality-classifier/README.md

 The system classifies fetal ultrasound scan quality into six categories and generates explainability heatmaps alongside clinical quality guidance.

+This project is a prototype training and image quality control tool.
+It is not intended for diagnosis or clinical decision making.

+---

+# 📌 Project Overview

+Fetal echocardiography is used to evaluate fetal heart structures during pregnancy.
+In first trimester imaging, scan quality is especially important because the fetal heart is small, moving, and difficult to capture clearly.

+Poor scan quality makes clinical review harder and reduces the reliability of downstream AI systems.
+This project focuses on the step before diagnosis: checking whether a scan is clear enough for review, training, or further analysis.

+Fetal Echo Quality Classifier helps classify ultrasound scan quality into six categories:

+- Diagnostic Quality
+- Motion / Focus Artefact
+- Insufficient Gain
+- Low Tissue Contrast
+- Noise Artefact
+- Incorrect Probe Angle

+The system returns:

+- Predicted quality class
+- Confidence score
+- Full probability distribution
+- EigenCAM heatmap
+- Clinical guidance text
+- Downloadable report
+- Annotated video output for ultrasound clips

+---

+# 🎯 Motivation

+The main bottleneck this project addresses is image quality assessment in fetal echocardiography.

+In fetal ultrasound, a scan may look usable at first glance but still contain quality issues such as blur, low contrast, poor gain, acoustic noise, or incorrect probe angle.
+These problems matter because they affect whether the image is useful for training, review, or downstream AI analysis.

+This project was inspired by three needs:

+- Students and early career ultrasound learners need feedback on scan quality.
+- Rural or lower resource clinics may have limited access to specialized fetal echo expertise.
+- AI systems in medicine depend on input image quality before any diagnostic model becomes useful.

+The goal is not to diagnose fetal heart disease.
+The goal is to help users assess whether the image quality is strong enough for meaningful review.

 ---

 # ✨ Core Features